charlourdes/spending-analyser/README.md

 1. ### Synthetic but realistic transaction data
  This included data on merchants, spending catagories, amounts in £ and times of purchase.
 Also set with a realistic budget.

+ I created data for August and September as It allowed me to replicate realistic themes that may happen month to month.
+I was able to do some comparing and contrasting between each months data.

 2. ### Statistics & Visualisations